Sebazzz/sebazzz.github.io/_posts/2020-10-25-creality-cr6-start-print-without-drooping.md

 G1 Z2.0 F3000 ;Move Z Axis up
 ```

 By setting the hot-end to 120 degrees Celcius we can still home accurately but without the chance of filament drooping out.
-After that, we move to the size of the printbed, reach our target temperature.
+After that, we move to the left side of the printbed and reach our target temperature.
 Then we do a purge line and any unwanted drooping is outside the usual print area.